MetPX/sarracenia/docs/source/Explanation/sarra.rst

 intervening system.
 With Sarracenia's report forwarding, the switching network is relatively transparent to the sources.
 Diagnostics are vastly simplified.

+N.B.
+FIXME: file segmentation removed in sr3 for initial versions. will come back.
 For large files / high performance, files are segmented on ingest if they are sufficiently large to make this worthwhile.
 Each file can traverse the data pumping network independently, and reassembly is only needed at end points.
 A file of sufficient size will announce